percona/percona-postgresql-operator/source/backups.rst

 * A Deployment,
 * A Secret that contains information that is specific to the PostgreSQL cluster that it is deployed with (e.g. SSH keys, AWS S3 keys, etc.),
+* A Pod with a number of supporting scripts,
 * A Service.

 The PostgreSQL primary is automatically configured to use the